Ibrahim Rugova: Post-war

 Rugova demonstrated a number of unusual traits during his time as president.
-He was readily identifiable by the silk neckscarf that he wore as a display of oppression in Kosovo and was known for his habit of giving visitors samples from his rock collection.
+He was readily identifiable by the silk neckscarf that he wore and was known for his habit of giving visitors samples from his rock collection.
 His presents were carefully graded; the size of a crystal could reflect Rugova's feelings about the outcome of a meeting, prompting diplomats to compare notes afterwards about the size of the rocks presented to them.
-He was also a chain-smoker, and it may have been this habit that caused his eventual fatal condition.
+He was also a chain-smoker.